< Back home

 Most of Berry's original albums have been re-released on CD.
 See the appropriate sections of this site to find and get those.
 Or get a CD set containing a complete or next-to-complete compilation of Berry's work.

 In 2007 Universal has started to fully document Chuck Berry's recording career.
-A first result is Johnny B. Goode - His Complete '50s CHESS Recordings Get it now!.
+A first result is Johnny B. Goode - His Complete '50s CHESS Recordings (HIP-O-Select B0009473-02).
 And indeed it is complete.
 All of Berry's released recordings plus many alternate takes and such.
 Everything up to the end of 1959 you'll find on this 4-CD set.
 And in early 2009 Universal released the second set.
-You Never Can Tell - His Complete Chess Recordings 1960-1966 (HIP-O-Select B0012485-02 Get it now!) contains everything from the next six years, that is everything up to 1966 when Berry left CHESS to record for Mercury.
-Both sets are highly recommended!
+You Never Can Tell - His Complete Chess Recordings 1960-1966 (HIP-O-Select B0012485-02) contains everything from the next six years, that is everything up to 1966 when Berry left CHESS to record for Mercury.
+As the third part of this series in early 2010 Hip-O Select released Have Mercy - His Complete Chess Recordings 1969-1974 (HIP-O-Select B0013790-02).
+It contains all of the recordings released after Berry's return to Chess in 1969 plus again several previously unreleased songs.
+All three sets are highly recommended!

-Chuck Berry - His Complete '50s Chess RecordingsYou Never Can Tell - His Complete Chess Recordings 1960-1966Chuck Berry - The Chess Years
+His Complete '50s Chess RecordingsYou Never Can Tell - His

 Live Recordings